 For several years I found myself unable to reconcile Darwin and Freud.
-I had reached a point where I could find no reason, biologically, in a Darwinian sense, for the existence of insanity and its persistence in human action and its constancy in events.
+I had reached a point where I could find no reason biologically, in a Darwinian sense, for the existence of insanity (or what we designate as “insanity”) and its persistence in human action and its constancy in events.

 The obvious answer would be, qua Darwin, that abnormal and or destructive behavior ultimately cancels out reproduction and such strands of DNA are in the process of being selected against or, the species will die out which amounts to the same thing.

 To approach this from another angle: Why would nature bother, in its evolutionary method, to create a one-off strand of DNA that not only has the capacity to eradicate itself, and the rest of life, but a continuing habit of attempting to do just that?
-In other words, what evolutionary purpose does “insanity” serve if it has the habit of bringing its host to the brink of extinction, if as a potential spur to adaptation it is counterproductive because of the amount of damage it causes.
+In other words, what evolutionary purpose does “insanity” (defined either as an objective reality or as a subjective provisional assertion of power) serve if it has the habit of bringing its host to the brink of extinction, if as a potential spur to adaptation it is counterproductive because of the amount of damage it causes.

 For example a zebra develops camouflage to give it an edge against lions.
-Lions adapt by developing through violent methods of reproduction a higher yield of muscle and scent and reflex in a strand of increasingly superior cats (or a continuity of cats) that are good enough to catch zebras and do not need to evolve, differently, and produce cars with which they would then chase all zebras to extinction.
-In other words, there is an essential equilibrium at work in that the lions have yet to develop the habit of eradicating themselves in their pursuit of zebras and the zebras have yet to adapt by developing guided missiles or flame-throwers.
-Thus, why is there only one species that has produced the ability to commit and maintains the habit of self-destruction and having done so, what purpose does it serve if we assume there is an evolutionary drive behind the process of adaptation?
+Lions adapt by developing through violent methods of reproduction, a higher yield of muscle and scent and reflex, in a strand of increasingly superior cats (or a continuity of cats) that are good enough to catch zebras and do not need to evolve differently, and produce cars with which they would then chase all zebras to extinction.
+In other words, there is an essential equilibrium at work in that the lions have yet to develop the habit of eradicating themselves in their pursuit of zebras, and the zebras have yet to adapt by developing guided missiles or flame-throwers.
+Thus we ask, why is there only one species that has produced the ability to commit, and maintains the habit of self-destruction and having done so, what purpose does it serve if we assume there is an evolutionary drive behind the process of adaptation?

 In his book, The Origin of Consciousness in the Breakdown of the Bicameral Mind, Julian Jaynes suggests that the great leap, the moment of individuation that has seemingly propelled humanity into its present state of self-awareness (the emergence of the “I”) was the result of the on-going development and evolutionary adaptation of the corpus callosum—the mass that connects the two cerebral hemispheres, and that prior to this, when one half of the brain “thought” the other perceived it as an external voice of command and authority—the voice of God, angels, spirits, demons, and thus, God’s “disappearance” from the later stages of the Old Testament correspond to the evolutionary leap forward in which god is brought within the conjoined hemispheres and becomes “I.” Having adapted, and evolved, the emergent individual no longer needed external command to prompt external action.(*2) As Jaynes puts it: